onesteinbv/addons-curq/README.md

 you can install them all with a single click.
 Technically, a bundle is a standard Odoo module that only contains dependencies to other modules, nothing else.

+### Included Bundles
+These are the bundles that come with CURQ out of the box.

 - **Essentials Installation** (`container_install`): Installs essential modules
 - **Accounting** (`account_install`): Invoices, Contracts & Payments
 - **CRM** (`crm_install`): Track leads and close opportunities